 Gargantua

-This poetic sequence presents an intensely disorganised involvement with the methods of human knowledge, dispersed through the remains of grotesque body parts from Rabelais' novels.
+Gargantua is a sequence of poetry published in 2016 by BlazeVOX (New York, USA).
+It presents an intensely disorganised involvement with the methods of human knowledge, dispersed through the remains of grotesque body parts from Rabelais' novels.

 Gargantua functions as a corrupted reference guide, overpopulated by varied and often incongruous textual scraps from multiple sources of information and discourse.
 These patterns of shifting fragments appear as a defeated encyclopedic effort, generative of indeterminacy, invention and transformation.